WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/ellipses.md

 **Examples**

-[warning] Not Recommended: The WordPress Documentation handbook states "The Codex is a community-created repository for WordPress ...." [/warning]
+[warning] **Not recommended:** The WordPress Documentation handbook states "The Codex is a community-created repository for WordPress ...." [/warning]
-[warning] Not Recommended: The WordPress Documentation handbook states: " ... and only a WordPress.org user account is required to create a page." [/warning]
+[warning] **Not recommended:** The WordPress Documentation handbook states: " ... and only a WordPress.org user account is required to create a page." [/warning]
-[tip] Recommended: The WordPress Documentation handbook states "The Codex is a community-created repository for WordPress, ...
+[tip] **Recommended:** The WordPress Documentation handbook states "The Codex is a community-created repository for WordPress, ...
 And only a WordPress.org user account is required to create a page." [/tip]

 #### Ending a sentence with an ellipsis